mateocabanal/bjit/README.md

 ✔️ Support user input via ',' syntax

 ✔️ Optimize compiled instructions

+✔️ Compile Brainfuck -> ELF

-🚧 Support other architecture
+🚧 Support other architectures

 ### JIT Status
 This project might not fit the true definition of a Just-in-Time Compiler.